 Question 39 explains the disability rules for SNAP and multiple ways you can qualify as receiving a "disability-based benefit," including through EAEDC or MassHealth.
-And remember, you may qualify for state-funded SNAP if you cannot qualify for federal SNAP.
 See Question 48.

 What are the special immigrant rules for battered immigrants?

 Immigrants abused by a spouse or parent (and the children or parents of abused immigrants) may be eligible for benefits even if their immigration status is pending.
 106 C.M.R.§362.220(B)(8).
 You may be eligible if you are no longer living with your abuser, and you meet one of the following: